Venice Vaporetto Routes 2018

 3. Some lines are seasonal (typically summer or, occasionally, spring through fall).

-5. If you board at a stop that doesn't have a ticket office, approach the conductor immediately after boarding and ask for a biglietto.
+5. If you board at a stop that doesn't have a ticket office or machine, approach the conductor immediately after boarding and ask for a biglietto.
 Otherwise, you could be fined heavily for traveling without a ticket.
+Read this first.

 6. Be sure to validate your ticket before boarding the boat.
 Hold your ticket close to the electronic reader (see inset photo) until you see a green light flash or hear a beep.

 7. You can save money on public transportation by purchasing a 12-hour to seven-day ACTV Tourist Travel Card from any vaporetto ticket booth.
-A more expensive option is the tourist office's Venice Connected pass (formerly the Venice Card) which has a complicated pricing scheme but offers services beyond transportation.
+A more expensive option is the tourist office's Venezia Unica Tourist Pass (formerly the Venice Connected card) which has a complicated pricing scheme but offers services beyond transportation.
 We recommend the ACTV Tourist Travel Cards, which are easier to buy and are a better value for most visitors.

-8. If you're staying in Venice for an extended period or plan to visit several times within a three-year period, consider buying an imob.venezia card, which will let you purchase vaporetto tickets at cheap residents' rates.
+8. If you're staying in Venice for an extended period or plan to visit several times within a five-year period, consider buying a Venezia Unica long-term stored-value card, which will let you purchase vaporetto tickets at cheap residents' rates.

 9. For convenience, "vaporetto" is often used as a generic synonym for "water bus," but technically there are three types of boat: the "vaporetto," a flat-decked boat used on routes such as No. 1 (Grand Canal) and No. 2; the "motoscafo" (used for routes that go into the Lagoon; see photo at top of page); and the "motonave" (a larger vessel, sometimes with two decks, that is used for commuter service to locations such as the Lido, Punta Sabioni, and Treporti).